 To open Folder Options, follow the steps below:

 Click on the start menu and select file Explorer or Open File Explorer using the keyboard (Windows key + E).
-And go to View tab Select Options from the ribbon.
+And go to the View tab Select Options from the ribbon.
 This will open the folder options window as shown below.

 Now Under General Tab, next to “Open File Explorer to:” choose “This PC.”